qmk/qmk_firmware/keyboards/preonic/keymaps/pcurt854/readme.md

 ### Layer 3

-Numpad and common operators around it, with the left of board filled with rows of 1-5 and 6-0.
+Numpad and common operators around it, with the left of board filled with rows of 1-5 and 6-0

-Home/End/Page Up/Down in place of arrow keys.
+Home/End/Page Up/Down in place of arrow keys

 ### Layer 4